cs161-staff/textbook/crypto/intro.md

 success.
 At its peak, the British codebreaking organization employed over 10,000 people, a level of effort that vastly exceeded anything the Germans had anticipated.
-They also developed electromechanical systems that could, in parallel, search an incredible number of possible keys until they found the right one.
+They also developed electromechanical systems that could, in parallel, search an incredible number of possible keys until the right one was found.

 Modern cryptography is distinguished by its reliance on mathematics and electronic computers.
 It has its early roots in the work of Claude Shannon following World War II.
-The analysis of the _one-time pad_ (discussed later in these notes) is due to Shannon.
-The early 1970s saw the the introduction by NIST (the National Institute for Standards in Technology) of a standardized cryptosystem, _DES_.
-DES answered the growing need for digital encryption standards in banking and other business.
+The analysis of the _one-time pad_ (discussed in the next chapter) is due to Shannon.
+The early 1970s saw the introduction of a standardized cryptosystem, DES, by the National Institute for Standards in Technology (NIST).
+DES answered the growing need for digital encryption standards in banking and other businesses.
 The decade starting in the late 1970s then saw an explosion of work on a computational theory of cryptography.

 # Definitions

-Intuitively, we can see that the Caesar cypher is not secure (try all 26 possible shifts and you'll get the original message back), but how can we prove that it is insecure?
+Intuitively, we can see that the Caesar cypher is not secure (try all 26 possible shifts and you'll get the original message back), but how can we prove that it is, in fact, insecure?
 To formally study cryptography, we will have to define a mathematically rigorous framework that lets us analyze the security of various cryptographic schemes.